ansible/ansible/docs/docsite/rst/scenario_guides/guide_vultr.rst

 Authentication
 --------------

-Before using the Ansible modules to interact with Vultr, one need an API key.
+Before using the Ansible modules to interact with Vultr, you need an API key.
 If you don't yet own one, log in to `Vultr <https://www.vultr.com>`_ go to Account, then API, enable API then the API key should show up.

 Ensure you allow the usage of the API key from the proper IP addresses.